imabug/MorseBuzzer/README.md

 TODO
 ====
-* Rewrite sound producing part to make changing the generated tone easier
+* ~~Rewrite sound producing part to make changing the generated tone easier~~
+* Make the random call sign generator work

 IDEAS
 =====
 * Generate random letters to play
 * Generate random "call sign" to play
+* Play the same letter over and over
+* Play the alphabet over and over
+* Adjustable speed using a pot
+* Switch modes using a push button or switch